310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 I must’ve been out of my mind.
 I guess I got hasty… Y’see, the Student Council’s been on the receiving end of some harsh comments lately…

-Hasumi’s acting like everything’s okay, but he’s actually really stressed.
+Hasumi’s acting like everything’s okay, but he’s actually real stressed.

 Even innocent ol’ Kanzaki’s been feeling dejected about this.